-Tea has been an integral part of a monastic life for centuries in Japan.
-Meditation with tea allows for the mind to stay awake.
-This meditation with tea practice allows for the awareness to take root in one’s mind as one enjoys the quality of the tea leaves, the tea utensils, and the space.
-Mindful tea brewing brings forth the connection of the mind to the body’s five senses including smell, taste, color, sound and temperature.
+Tea has been an integral part of monastic life for centuries in Japan.
+Meditation with tea allows the mind to stay awake.
+This meditation with your tea practice allows for awareness to take root in one’s mind as one enjoys the quality of the tea leaves, the tea utensils, and the space.
+Mindful tea brewing brings forth the connection of the mind to the body’s five senses including smell, taste, color, sound, and temperature.
 In the “Tea Meditation” session, the time for brewing tea and drinking is devoted to the presence.

 ― Lin Yutang, The Importance of Living